 Finally, practically every university will contain a multitude of sports teams.
 Popular sports teams include American football, basketball, baseball, soccer, athletics, badminton, and tennis.

-Engaging in sport is one of the best ways to keep in shape and improve your health and fitness, together with a whole host of other benefits.
+Engaging in sports is one of the best ways to keep in shape and improve your health and fitness, together with a whole host of other benefits.

 Furthermore, sports teams present a prime opportunity to develop your leadership skills.